Bowfin: Uses

-Bowfin were once considered to have little commercial value because of its poor-tasting meat which has been referred to as "soft, bland-tasting and of poor texture".
-However, it is considered quite palatable if cleaned properly and smoked, or prepared fried, blackened, used in courtbouillion, or in fishballs or fishcakes.
-Over the years, global efforts have imposed strict regulations on the international trade of caviar, particularly on the harvest of sturgeons from the Caspian Sea where the highly prized caviar from the beluga sturgeon originates.
-The bans imposed on Caspian sturgeons have created lucrative markets for affordable substitutes in the United States including paddlefish, bowfin, and various species of sturgeon.
-In Louisiana, bowfin are harvested in the wild, and cultured commercially in hatcheries for their meat and roe.
+Bowfin were once considered to have little commercial value because of their poor-tasting meat, which has been referred to as "soft, bland-tasting, and of poor texture".
+It is considered quite palatable, though, if cleaned properly and smoked, prepared fried or blackened, or used in courtbouillion or fish balls or cakes.
+Over the years, global efforts have imposed strict regulations on the international trade of caviar, particularly on the harvest of sturgeons from the Caspian Sea, where the highly prized caviar from the beluga sturgeon originates.
+The bans imposed on Caspian sturgeons have created lucrative markets for affordable substitutes in the United States, including paddlefish, bowfin, and various other species of sturgeon.
+In Louisiana, bowfin are harvested in the wild and cultured commercially in hatcheries for their meat and roe.
 The roe is processed into caviar, and sold as "Cajun caviar", or marketed under the trade name "Choupiquet Royale".

 Accumulation of toxic substances

-In some areas of the United States where aquatic environments have tested positive for elevated levels of toxins, such as mercury, arsenic, chromium, and copper, there are posted signs with warnings about the consumption of fish caught in those areas.
+In some areas of the United States where aquatic environments have tested positive for elevated levels of toxins, such as mercury, arsenic, chromium, and copper, signs are posted with warnings about the consumption of fish caught in those areas.
 Concentration of mercury biomagnifies as it passes up the food chain from organisms on lower trophic levels to apex predators.
-It bioaccumulates in the tissues of larger, long-lived predatory fish.
-When compared to smaller, short-lived fish, bowfin tend to concentrate mercury at higher levels thereby making them less safe for human consumption.
+It bioaccumulates in the tissues of larger, long-lived, predatory fish.
+When compared to smaller, short-lived fish, bowfin tend to concentrate mercury at higher levels, thereby making them less safe for human consumption.